Winton, Dorset: Governance

-By 1891 the population of Winton had reached 4,000.
-On 31 December 1894 Winton became a separate civil parish, being formed from part of Holdenhurst,.
-In 1901 Bournemouth (which was by then a county borough) increased its boundaries to include Winton and other districts, on 30 September 1902 the parish was abolished and merged with Bournemouth.
-In 1901 the parish had a population of 6719.
-It is now in the unparished area of Bournemouth.
+Historically, Winton was in the parish of Holdenhurst in Hampshire.
+On 31 December 1894, Winton became a separate civil parish, and in 1897 it became a short-lived urban district.
+In 1901, the district was merged into Bournemouth, which was by then a county borough administratively separate from the county.
+On 30 September 1902, the parish was also abolished and merged with Bournemouth parish.
+In 1974, Bournemouth became a district of Dorset.
+Winton is now in the unparished area of Bournemouth.